act-rules/act-rules.github.io/_rules/form-control-accessible-name-e086e5.md

 ## Accessibility Support

-Certain assistive technologies can be set up to ignore the title attribute, which means that to some users the title attribute will not act as an [accessible name][].
+- Certain assistive technologies can be set up to ignore the title attribute, which means that to some users the title attribute will not act as an [accessible name][].
+- There exist popular web browsers and assistive technologies which do not correctly implement [Presentational Roles Conflict Resolution][].
+- Some browsers expose elements which are [focusable][] but have an `aria-hidden="true"` attribute, while some hide them.

 ## Background